baughmann/scala-vertx-simple-controllers/README.md

 we can require that a valid JWT bearer token be present in any the HTTP headers for a given route.

+JWT signing is done using a simple symmetric key, and that key is set in the configuration file at `config.server.authentication.secretKey`.

+Note that this isn't really practical because it offers no way to smoothly cycle secret keys.
+The best way to handle the changing of the secret is to just sign your users out on the front-end whenever they get a 401, which is itself not the best practice.

 ### Configuration
 The server looks for configuration files inside the `src/main/resources` directory.